Minister: Dr. Jim Rigby

 Church Administrator: Wendy Valdez

-As one of the newest members of the St. Andrew’s staff, I have quickly come to love the people of St. Andrew’s.
-I have found this community to be compiled of heartfelt individuals that are quick to welcome newcomers.
 As Church Administrator, my job is to make sure the daily workings of St. Andrew’s run smoothly.
 It is my privilege to assist the staff, committees and elders to ensure that the needs of the St. Andrew’s congregation are met.
+As we grow it is my task to make sure we always strive to be more organized and have a clear flow of communication.

 Congregational Nurse: Donna Rutherford, RN